 Moreover, I met some great friends at Matfyz with whom I keep in touch long after my studies were completed.

 Larysa Aharkava (Software Engineer, Google)

-Moreover, at this faculty one meets a lot of clever and purposeful people and therefore Math-Phys is an ideal place for “networking”.
-Math-Phys students work all over the world (a lot of them work, for instance, at Google) where they try to disseminate not only their experience, but also opportunities for their fellow graduates.
+Moreover, at this faculty one meets a lot of clever and purposeful people and therefore Matfyz is an ideal place for “networking”.
+Matfyz students work all over the world (a lot of them work, for instance, at Google) where they try to disseminate not only their experience, but also opportunities for their fellow graduates.

 The credit system gives students a lot of freedom in choosing courses according to their interests and I dare say that the choice is very wide.
 I liked participating in seminars focused on solving mathematical problems.
 They turned out to be excellent training for my current job.

-I could have done primary school work with my hands tied behind my back, but at secondary school I really struggled and not many people believed I would get anywhere in my studies.
-However, the entrance exams for Math-Phys seemed easy to me, because they dealt with exactly the same types of problem that I enjoyed, which don’t require studying because just thinking about them is enough.
+I could have done elementary school work with my hands tied behind my back, but at high school I really struggled and not many people believed I would get anywhere in my studies.
+However, the entrance exams for Matfyz seemed easy to me, because they dealt with exactly the same types of problems I enjoyed which don’t require studying because just thinking about them is enough.
 That’s when I began to suspect that this is a faculty where I would enjoy being.

-I am glad I spent my late teens and early twenties in Prague.
-Prague is big enough to offer a variety of activities and lifestyles, yet small enough for people to know each other and know what’s going on.
-You are never bored.
-You get the city life without the city chaos.
+I have travelled extensively through work as well as in my personal life.
+Having visited all the continents I now reside in London.
+I am glad I spent my teens and early twenties in Prague.
+Prague is big enough to be a metropolis yet small enough for people to know each other and know what’s going on.
+Prague is a cool place to be when you are young.

 There is an inherent scientific integrity to mathematics: a mathematical theorem is either true or false regardless of whether we like it or not.
 I am convinced that our clients appreciate that we bring them an objective evaluation of their problems and suggested solutions, responsibly weigh up the pros and cons, and supply relevant arguments for their decisions, and do not just paint a rosy picture.